eduardorittner/eduardorittner.github.io/src/posts/blog-todos.md

 # Features I want to have

-Right now things are pretty simple, but there are some features which I'd really like to add, there are taken mostly from Daniel's [Microfeatures](https://danilafe.com/blog/blog_microfeatures/) post, which I enjoyed.
+Right now things are pretty simple but there are some features which I'd really like to add, taken from Daniel's [Microfeatures I Love in Blogs and Personal Websites](https://danilafe.com/blog/blog_microfeatures/) post, which I enjoyed.

 ## Table of contents